PierreBeucher/cloudypad/docs/src/usage/streaming-server.md

 [Sunshine](https://github.com/LizardByte/Sunshine) is a modern streaming server that supports a wide range of games and is known to be very stable.
 It provides a web interface to manage configuration.

-_Note: Sunshine support is still experimental and only Steam is available for now._

 ### Accessing web interface and configuration

 For security reasons Sunshine interface is not exposed on the internet.
 You must run an SSH tunnel to access it: